 Another standout in Saveur's dried pasta brand tasting panel was Rigorosa, though the air-dried pasta needs a bit longer than usual to cook; 14 minutes.
 Rigorosa pasta is made in Gragnano, a region in Italy that birthed dry pasta.

 Chef Michael Easton considers Rummo brand pastas on par with other chef favorites De Cecco and Rustichella d'Abruzzo.
-Its higher protein content means it takes longer to cook, which means "you can overcook them a couple minutes, and they [will] still have beautiful texture and are absolutely al dente."
+Its higher protein content means it takes longer to cook, which means "you can overcook them a couple of minutes, and they [will] still have beautiful texture and are absolutely al dente."

 Rustichella d'Abruzzo's bucatini pasta is made from stone-ground semolina flour (also known as durum wheat), air-dried and shaped by hand-carved bronze dies for superb sauce-gripping ability.
 Try it in a creamy, saucy pasta dish like cacio e pepe or bucatini carbonara.